 Increased Clean Energy Tax Credit for Homebuilders

-Do you remember when people used to say that the world would end in 2012?
-And some people actually believed it, while most wouldn’t stop talking about it, so much so that a song was released about it.
+Do you remember when people said the world would end in 2012?
+Some believed it, while most wouldn’t stop talking about it, so much so that someone released a song about it.

 Ten years have passed since then, and we’re still here.
 Indeed, the world is not ending soon, but have you noticed how hazy your surroundings have become?
 Or how the year’s first snow came in late?
 Or how the summer heat stung a bit worse each passing year?

-Nonetheless, oxygen’s still accessible, so by sci-fi standards, we still got plenty of time to reverse some of the effects of global warming.
-Thus, the government continues to push for the clean energy movement, which aims to drive investments toward a cleaner, domestic, and more secure energy future.
-This advocacy’s call to action is strengthened by incentives like the tax credit granted to contractors building energy-efficient new homes.
+Nonetheless, we still have plenty of time to reverse some of the effects of global warming.
+Thus, the government continues to push for the clean energy movement.
+Its goal is to drive investments toward a cleaner, domestic, and more secure energy future.
+Incentives like the tax credit granted to contractors building energy-efficient new homes strengthen this advocacy’s call to action.

 What is the Clean Energy Tax Credit?